govau/design-system-components/packages/footer/README.md

 ## Release History

+* v2.1.0 - Allow footer end to not be a `nav` element
 * v2.0.2 - Change homepage link
 * v2.0.1 - Fix dependencies
 * v2.0.0 - Change to focus colour and border/muted color mix